 Week 2: Pattern Recognition

-- Create rules for merchant chains with variable names
+- Create rules for merchant chains (Starbucks, Shell, etc.)

 - Aim for 80% automatic categorization